stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-09-30: [StGit v2.0.0-rc.1][v2.0.0-rc.1] has been released.

+This first 2.0 release candidate brings a new look to the online help thanks to updating to clap 4.0.
+Further compatibility improvements with sparse checkouts and multiple worktrees comes from the update to `git2` 0.15.0.
+And several changes were made to support patch names starting with '-'.

+See the [changelog](changelog/) for all the details on this release.

 ### 2022-09-02: StGit Extension for Visual Studio Code 0.9.0

 How cool is this, Samuel Rydh has implemented a StGit extension for